ybs294000/SalaryScope/docs/design_document.md

 ## 17. Known Limitations and Constraints

-- The lite app (`app.py`) is a substantially reduced deployment — it excludes Resume Analysis, Scenario Analysis, Model Hub, Admin Panel, all 11 financial tools, and the feedback system.
+- The lite app (`app-lite.py`) is a substantially reduced deployment — it excludes Resume Analysis, Scenario Analysis, Model Hub, Admin Panel, HR Tools, all 11 financial tools, and the feedback system.
 This is by design to fit within Streamlit Cloud free-tier memory limits, not a missing feature.
 - Streamlit Cloud free tier has memory limits; large batch files (>10,000 rows) may be slower or cause timeouts.
 - spaCy resume parsing is sensitive to PDF formatting; heavily formatted or image-heavy PDFs may produce poor extraction.
 - Tax and CoL data is static (updated periodically in code), not real-time.